 Yes, the Columbia Master of Science in Social Work is the same degree program as a master’s in social work (often abbreviated as an MSW).
 It fulfills any requirement for an accredited, graduate-level degree.
 The “master of science” designation reflects the deep scientific basis of our teaching and research.

-For detailed information about field education at CSSW, please visit our Field Education page.
+For detailed information about practicum education at CSSW, please visit our Practicum Education page.

-The Field Education Department partners with community agencies that offer exposure to social work practice in diverse settings throughout the country.
+The Practicum Education Department partners with community agencies that offer exposure to social work practice in diverse settings throughout the country.
 They have connections to hundreds of placement sites.

 Advanced Standing: 600 hours

 One-Year Residency for Working Professionals (Reduced Residency): 900 hours